SunnyDeng/azure-content-dede/articles/cloud-services-dotnet-multi-tier-app-storage-2-download-run.md

 ### SendGrid-Konto erstellen

-1. Folgen Sie den Anweisungen unter [How to Send Email Using SendGrid with Azure][] (E-Mail-Versand mit SendGrid in Azure, in englischer Sprache), um ein kostenloses Konto zu erstellen.
+1. Folgen Sie den Anweisungen unter [How to Send Email Using SendGrid with Azure][How to Send Email Using SendGrid with Azure] (E-Mail-Versand mit SendGrid in Azure, in englischer Sprache), um ein kostenloses Konto zu erstellen.

 ### Aktualisieren der SendGrid-Anmeldeinformationen in den Workerrollen-Eigenschaften